-6.2.A There shall be a Negotiation Committee consisting of three members.
+6.2.A There shall be a Negotiating Committee consisting of three members.

-6.2.B The members of said Committee shall serve three-year terms.
+6.2.B The members of the said Committee shall serve three year terms.
 There is no limit on the number of terms that a member may serve.

-6.2.D The Duties of the Negotiation Committee are as follows:
+6.2.D The Duties of the Negotiating Committee are as follows:

 6.2.D.1 Negotiate fees and working conditions for all events approved/negotiated by MTFOA.

 6.2.D.2 Monitor selection of Officials for approved events as scheduled by the Commissioner or as requested by the event directors.

 6.2.D.3 Serve as moderator in receiving criticism or inquiries from Officials and Event Directors regarding approved events.

 6.2.D.4 Notify the Executive Board of any problems concerning negotiations.

 6.2.D.5 Present an annual report, delivered by the Chairperson, at the annual meeting of MTFOA.